DevShrekOps/aws-org-tf-demo/capabilities/cloudtrail/resources/README.md

 ## External Dependencies

-This module can't be applied until after trusted access is enabled between Organizations and CloudTrail in the management account, which is currently configured in **mgmt-resources**.
+This module can't be applied until after trusted access is enabled between Organizations and CloudTrail in the management account, which is configured in **org-resources**.